-There are many hosting companies out there, but someone who is just starting out on a WordPress site, Bluehost.com is probably the easiest option for getting started.
+There are many hosting companies out there, but for someone who is just starting out on a WordPress site, Bluehost.com is probably the easiest option for getting started.
 It is the only hosting service officially recommended by WordPress and has been the number-one recommended hosting service for their platform for almost 10 years.
-If you sign up through this tutorial, you’ll get a special offer of shared hosting at $3.95/month for 36 months, as well as a free domain name for a year!
+If you sign up through this tutorial, you’ll get a special offer of shared hosting at $2.95/month (normally $7.99/month) for 36 months, as well as a free domain name for a year!

 To set up your hosting account with Bluehost, follow the steps below.
-It will speed up the process to think of a domain name you want to use and to have your credit card for payment ready to go before you get started.
+It will help speed up the process to think of a domain name you want to use and to have your credit card for payment ready to go before you get started.

-1. SET UP YOUR HOSTING ACCOUNT
+STEP 1: SET UP YOUR HOSTING ACCOUNT

-Then, you’ll choose which hosting package you want.
+On the next screen, you will fill in your personal information, choose your package information and enter your payment info.
 Normal, shared hosting is priced at 12, 24 and 36-month terms.
 To help save you money, the longer term you purchase, the lower the monthly rate will be.
-For example, by choosing a 36-month hosting term, you can get the great introductory rate of $3.95/month.
-And, because you’ve chosen to host with Bluehost, if you ever need more than a shared hosting account, Bluehost provides seamless upgrades to VPS or dedicated server hosting accounts from inside your control panel.
+For example, by choosing a 36-month hosting term, you can get the great introductory rate of $2.95/month.
+There are few other offers provided at sign up, which you can include at your discretion.
+When starting a new site, this is what I always choose:

-2. INSTALL WORDPRESS
+STEP 2: INSTALL WORDPRESS

-Step 4: Once you have your blog set up, it is time to start writing!
+Once you have your blog set up, it is time to start writing!
 Figure out what it is you want to write about–pick a main theme, then a 3-5 subtopics, and a few sub categories under your subtopics.
 This will give you a framework for how to organize your thoughts and your blog posts.
 I strongly recommend that before you worry about making your blog look pretty, you take the time to do some writing and to learn your way around WordPress.

-At the very least, you should understand how to start a post and how to create a page, as well as how to installs some basic plugins.
+At the very least, you should understand how to start a post and how to create a page, as well as how to install some basic plugins.
 WordPress to Go is a great resource to help you get more comfortable with the WordPress platform.

 Here are a few plugins you may want to install: